ADACS-Australia/PyFHD/docs/source/develop/contribution_guide.md

     npt.assert_allclose(expected_cal['gain'], result_cal['gain'], atol=atol)
 ```

-Once you have set up the tests, evry time you change the code and re-run the test you can be sure you haven't broken existing functionality accidentally giving you more confidence that the changes you have made will improve `PyFHD`.
+Once you have set up the tests, every time you change the code and re-run the test you can be sure you haven't broken existing functionality accidentally giving you more confidence that the changes you have made will improve `PyFHD`.

 Another tool that will help you during testing is the debugging tools available in IDE's like those in VSCode and PyCharm.
 Debugging tools allow you to get away from using print statements to using breakpoints instead, allowing you to see the entire snapshot of your function at that point in time in the code.
 This does make it easier to track down issues, see portions of large arrays, watch certain variables throughout the code to see how they change etc. VSCode in particular can allow you to set log points which can act like print statements without you having to put anything into the code.
 Breakpoints can also have conditions attached to them, so if you know you're looping through frequencies and you know an issue happens with frequency index 13, you can make a breakpoint condition that will trigger only when the frequency index is 13.
 Check the debugging tools for VSCode [here](https://code.visualstudio.com/docs/python/debugging) and the tools for PyCharm [here](https://www.jetbrains.com/help/pycharm/debugging-code.html).